 Is Your Dog Always in the Doghouse?

 Does he jump up on people?
 Does he chew your shoes and steal your undies?
 Does he have "selective hearing" Guess what?
 Your dog is behaving just like ... a dog!
 He doesn't know he's doing anything wrong.
-It's up to you to teach him what behaviors you want him to do, rather than just letting him to do what he wants to do.
-So, how do you teach him that?
+It's up to you to teach him what behaviors you want him to do, rather than just inadvertently reinforcing him to do behaviors that are working for him everyday.
+So, how can we make those changes happen?

 Train Your Dog to Do What You Want Him to Do!

-Hi, I'm the Jersey Dog Trainer Renee Premaza, and I train dogs with positive reinforcement.
+Hi, I'm the Jersey Dog Trainer Renee Premaza, and I train dogs using force-free methods!

 I Train Without Pain